AustinWang2312/AustinWang2312.github.io/projects.md

             </div>
             <h2 >Nobel Laureate JSON Web-service API</h2>
             <div style="margin: 20px;">
             Data on Nobel Laureates was originally provided in JSON format which was then converted into MySQL load files for a relational schema designed from scratch.
-Data was then loaded into the appropriate tables in the database.
+Data was then loaded into the appropriate tables in.
 Using PHP inside an Apache Web server, a web service was created for users to request Nobel Laureate data from.
 The PHP script regenerated the original JSON data for the user by querying the database and then printing on the website.
             </div>
             <div style="width:100%;">
                 <h3>Technologies: Apache, MariaDB, JSON<br>